As we all know by now, Japanese culture is based on politeness and respect. Japanese culture is also rich in history and tradition.

 Douzo yoroshiku onegaishimasu.
 (I am honored to meet you)

-Such Japanese phrases are imperative, and it would be worth while memorising them early in Japanese learning.
+Such Japanese phrases are imperative, and it would be worth while memorising them early in your Japanese learning.

 The basis of learning a new language is learning a few introduction sentences.